 The children’s festival is a 2-day event hosted during the second weekend of June.
 More than 1000 families attend the celebration in various locations around the state; the best activities include circus play, animal shows, and multiple contests for children.

 It presents a diverse view of the city and allows families to spend quality time amongst themselves.

 Houston is a metropolitan city, and it hosts several festivals highlighting cultural traits and qualities; the citizens love to engage with new cultures and experience different living styles in their native state.
 The Japanese festival is amongst the earliest country-based Houston festivals; it began in 1990 and is celebrated in May.

 Reports have shown a total engagement of more than 25000 visitors every year who experience Japan’s culture in Texas state.
 Usually, shops and restaurants adopt a Japanese theme that involves decorations and origami to present a distinct look.

 Some stalls are set up for Japanese jewelry and national food that add to the festivities.
-Various activities are held at regional parks that involve learning Japanese calligraphy, paintings, and origami.
+There are often dozens of local food bloggers from Houston here covering many of the new things to eat.
+There are various activities that are held at regional parks that involve learning Japanese calligraphy, paintings, and origami.

 International Jazz Festival